 IMPORTANT NOTES REGARDING REPAIRS AND “SERVICING”

-It is a complete waste of money e.g. to have your piano’s contacts cleaned or changed if the instrument is playing normally.
-If it’s all playing ok it does NOT need anything doing to it.
+It is a waste of money to have all your piano’s contacts cleaned or changed if it’s playing normally apart from a couple of notes.

 As the saying goes “if it ain’t broke don’t fix it!”